 Sometimes, people who do not have such problems will still suffer from headaches and other discomforts while using noise-canceling headphones.
 So, it is hard to tell whether or not you can use it or not.

-Your best option is trying out a pair of noise-canceling headphones for a few hours.
+Your best option is to try out a pair of noise-canceling headphones for a few hours.
 Borrow it from a friend if you have to.

 If you don’t feel any glaring discomfort then it should be fine to use them long-term.
 It is best to check before buying them since noise-canceling headphones are not cheap.